DOL-003/dol-003-web/lib/compendium/thumbsticks.md

 ---
 title: Thumbsticks
-subtitle: The upper-most part of the analog stick assembly.
+subtitle: The user-facing part of the analog stick assembly.
 tags:
   - stick-component
 ---